Killing of Paul Kessler: Aftermath

 A memorial was set up at the street corner where Kessler was fatally injured.
 A vigil and then a rally were held there.
 The family of Kessler announced that there would be a private funeral after realizing the scope of people that may want to attend and asked for privacy.
 After Kessler's death the Sheriff's Office increased patrols at and around Muslim and Jewish places of worship and community gathering centers.

 A year after his death in 2024, a crowd gathered to honor Kessler and pay tribute to him.

 Reactions

 Los Angeles Mayor Karen Bass said, "We mourn the death of the Jewish man who died after being injured during a protest in Thousand Oaks.
 As details emerge and are confirmed, we stand resolute in condemnation of violence and antisemitism."

 The Jewish Federation of Greater Los Angeles called Kessler's death an "antisemitic crime" and stated that violence against the Jewish people had no place and they would not tolerate violence against the community.
 The Council on American-Islamic Relations denounced the alleged attack and expressed support for the Jewish community.

+Joshua Burt, the Anti-Defamation League’s regional director for the Central Pacific Region, was one of several Jewish leaders who criticized the sentence.
+Burt called it a "slap on the wrist" that was out of line with the characteristics of the incident and stated that the sentence imposed by the judge does not give confidence to the area's Jewish community about the court's capabilities to keep them protected, amid a sharp increase in antisemitic incidents in the state.